-The Cardinal Business Edge (CBE) Program is an SVSU Program of Distinction that offers you the opportunity to grow professionally and gain leadership skills as you complete amazing in-class, and field based activities with your peers under the mentorship of senior leaders in the College of Business and Management.
+The Garber Cardinal Business Edge is a three-semester program that offers incoming business students the opportunity to grow professionally and gain leadership skills through in-class and field-based activities with peers under the mentorship of senior leaders in the Scott L. Carmona College of Business.

 Cardinals In Action is a group of first-year students who share a common interest in community service.
 As a community, we create life-long bonds while learning to examine the meaning of our service.
 We strive to make service an integrated part of life.
 CIA is also a great starting point for leadership opportunities on campus.

-The Global Foundation Scholars Program strives to provide a select group of students with a unique college experience through common coursework, living communities, and opportunities to study abroad or improve a social condition in the local community.
+The Global Foundation Scholars Program provides a select group of students with a unique college experience through common coursework, living communities, and an opportunity to study abroad.

 A complete University experience includes the opportunity to develop and practice leadership skills.
 The Living Leadership Program is a program for incoming freshmen who will live on campus.
 Students chosen to participate in the program live and learn together in a residential community.